What is TOGAF? TOGAF: The Open Group Architecture Framework

 Phase E: Opportunities and Solutions

-Phase F: Migration Planning – Develop detailed Implementation and Migration Plan that addresses how to move from the Baseline to the Target Architecture.
+Phase F: Migration Planning – Develop a detailed Implementation and Migration Plan that addresses moving from the Baseline to the Target Architecture.

 Phase G: Implementation Governance

-Phase H: Architecture Change Management – Provide continual monitoring and a change management process to ensure that the architecture responds to the needs of the enterprise, and maximizes the business value.
+Phase H: Architecture Change Management—Provide continual monitoring and a change management process to ensure that the architecture responds to the needs of the enterprise and maximizes business value.

-While TOGAF is generally useful for large corporations; smaller firms may benefit from using a scaled down Architecture Development Model (ADM).
+While TOGAF is generally helpful for large corporations, smaller firms may benefit from using a scaled-down Architecture Development Model (ADM).

-The ADM, or Architecture Development Methodology, is a key part of TOGAF and provides a foundation for practitioners to work from.
-The ADM is not prescriptive like other frameworks, instead offering a more flexible approach that can be tailored to the specific needs of the project.
-The ADM provides a foundation for practitioners to build on, rather than offering a stringent ‘one size fits all’ approach.
-The ADM outlines a cycle of key steps that professionals can follow in order to develop an enterprise architecture.
+The ADM, or Architecture Development Methodology, is a key part of TOGAF and provides a foundation for practitioners to work.
+It is not prescriptive like other frameworks, instead offering a more flexible approach that can be tailored to the specific needs of the project.
+The ADM provides a foundation for practitioners to build on rather than offering a stringent ‘one size fits all’ approach.
+The ADM outlines a cycle of key steps that professionals can follow to develop an enterprise architecture.

 TOGAF Certification

-TOGAF certification is a globally recognized qualification that demonstrates an individual’s ability to use the TOGAF framework to deploy new technology and successfully manage enterprise architecture.
+TOGAF certification is a globally recognized qualification demonstrating an individual’s ability to use the TOGAF framework to deploy new technology and successfully manage enterprise architecture.
 The certification covers all aspects of TOGAF, from understanding the methodology to applying it in practical scenarios.

 The TOGAF 9 Foundation certification is the first step in earning your TOGAF Certification.
-This credential is for professionals who have a basic understanding of the TOGAF 9 standard and is designed to verify their knowledge of the terminology, structure and basic concepts.
-In order to earn this certification, you must pass the Part 1 test.
+This credential is for professionals with a basic understanding of the TOGAF 9 standard and is designed to verify their knowledge of the terminology, structure, and basic concepts.
+To earn this certification, you must pass the Part 1 test.

-In order to earn the TOGAF 9 Certified credential, you must pass both the Part 1 and Part 2 exams.
-The TOGAF 9 Certified credential signifies that you have a deeper understanding of the TOGAF 9 standard and can analyze and apply your knowledge in the development of an enterprise architecture.
+To earn the TOGAF 9 Certified credential, you must pass the Part 1 and Part 2 exams.
+The TOGAF 9 Certified credential signifies that you have a deeper understanding of the TOGAF 9 standard and can analyze and apply your knowledge in developing an enterprise architecture.

-Earning a TOGAF certification is an indication that you have the skills and knowledge necessary to effectively design, develop, and manage enterprise architecture using the TOGAF framework.
+A TOGAF certification indicates that you have the skills and knowledge to effectively design, develop, and manage enterprise architecture using the TOGAF framework.
 There are three levels of certification:

 – The Open Group Architecture Framework (TOGAF) Foundation